SHUR1K-N/DorkNinja-Google-Dork-Term-Generator/README.md

 <p>Example Execution</p>
 </div>

-Feeding the following lines into DorkNinja (note that basic Dorking operators "ext:" and "inurl:" are also supported:
+Feeding the following lines into DorkNinja (note that basic Dorking operators "ext:" and "inurl:" are also supported):
 ```
 keyword
 more keywords